 - If you need help getting started with water kefir, check out How to Make water kefir.

-Also, here is a great recipe for Almond Cream Water Kefir Soda.
-Keep it away from children though this recipe is for adults only!
+Also, here is a great recipe for Almond Cream Soda With Water Kefir.

 I would love to know what you think, Please leave me a comment or a question below… Thank you for visiting. 🙂